RESEARCH & REFLECTIONS

 On spaces

-After the MA show, when I moved houses in London, I began to feel the emotional weight of spaces in a very personal way.
+While living and moving houses in London, I began to feel the emotional weight of spaces in a very personal way.
 The place I left behind had once been inhabited by someone else, carrying their memories, dreams, and joys.
 Spaces began to feel like these cages of layered histories with each person overlapping the other.
 Yet a room could also be intimate, a space of comfort, a feeling of home even in a new city.
-Leaving a room to start in another felt like beginning again, something I perhaps wasn’t prepared for.

 This layered quality of spaces reminded me of LN Tallur's work, Inference (2019), a slow-motion video capturing the cleaning of a rug originally installed in a palace in Junagadh,India produced in the late 1800s during the era of kings and British colonial rule.
 The beating of the textile released clouds of dust, enveloping the scene and the workers, revealing layers of time and memory embedded in the surface.
 The dust was a trace of generations of the kings and people who once lived there, the echoes of a palace tthat remained untouched for so many years, and now filled the air.